-Nonprofit Audits vs. Reviews: Key Differences Your Organization Should Know About
+Non-Profit Audits versus Reviews: Key Differences Your NPO Should Know About

-Nonprofit Audits vs. Reviews: Key Differences Your Organization Should Know About
+Non-Profit Audits versus Reviews: Key Differences Your NPO Should Know About

-When it comes to financial statements and audit requirements, not-for-profit organizations have different legal obligations compared to for-profit organizations.
-Not-for-profit organizations are those that have been incorporated under the Canada Not-for-profit Corporations Act.
+Not-for-profit organizations (NPOs) have different legal obligations than for-profit organizations regarding financial statements and reporting.
+Not-for-profit organizations have been incorporated under the Canada Not-for-profit Corporations Act.
 They are also referred to as soliciting corporations.
-This means the organization has received over $10,000 in a single financial year in the form of donations, gifts, legacies or government grants.
+This means the NPO has received over $10,000 in a single financial year through donations, gifts, legacies or government grants.
 Since soliciting corporations receive public funds, they must meet specific financial reporting and audit requirements to ensure sufficient transparency and accountability for that income.

 The reporting requirements of not-for-profit organizations depend on the corporation’s gross annual revenues: